 Any successful claim for compensation calls for two basic requirements and medical negligence claims are no different.
 The first requirement is a demonstration that you or the person on whose behalf you are claiming has indeed suffered an illness or injury.
 In the case of a misdiagnosis, this will generally involve seeking medical help and getting an expert opinion.

 The second part of the claim will be establishing that someone was negligent in not spotting the illness in the first place.
 This will mean showing that the symptoms, at the time, were such that a medical practitioner might reasonably have been expected to spot and correctly identify them.

 Incidents of meningitis are thankfully relatively low.
-In 2011/12, there were around 2,350 cases of bacterial meningitis in the UK.
+In 2017/18, there were 755 confirmed cases of bacterial meningitis in England.